WeAreFairphone/flashable-zip_openmoji/README.md

-EmojiOne v2 Installer
+Noto Emoji Installer
 ---

-**Flashable ZIP** to replace Android [emoji set](https://www.google.com/get/noto/help/emoji/) with [EmojiOne](https://www.emojione.com/emoji/v2).
+**Flashable ZIP** to update Android [emoji set](https://www.google.com/get/noto/help/emoji/) to the latest available, usually to the newest Android version.
 This also includes an OTA survival `addon.d` script.

-EmojiOne v2 is an emoji set more comprehensible than Android's one [before Marshmallow](http://blog.emojipedia.org/android-6-0-1-emoji-changelog/).
-Version 2 of EmojiOne is the last [open and free](https://github.com/Ranks/emojione/blob/2.2.7/LICENSE.md) version of EmojiOne.
-EmojiOne v3 and later are **not open** to the public anymore.
+Noto Emoji is the emoji set used by the Android system and it currently supports all emoji defined in the latest Unicode version (v10.0).
+Font is availabe under the [SIL Open Font License, version 1.1](https://github.com/googlei18n/noto-emoji/blob/master/fonts/LICENSE).
 The flashable ZIP saves a copy of the previous installed emoji on your device at `/system/fonts/NotoColorEmoji.ttf.old`.